nickrobison/nickrobison-www/tmpl/blog/2013-12-10-sermon-not-as-the-world-gives.md

-Last Sunday, I had the opportunity to deliver the weekly homily at <a title="Emmanuel Anglican" href="http://emmanuelseattle.com" target="_blank">Emmanuel Anglican Church</a> during our celebration of the Advent week of 'peace'.
+Last Sunday, I had the opportunity to deliver the weekly homily at <a title="Emmanuel Anglican" href="http://emmanuelseattle.com" target="_blank">Emmanuel Anglican Church</a> during our celebration of the Advent week of &#8216;peace&#8217;.